This is the technical description of HgIS. It is not very useful for users not interested in information technology.

 |Other files||Storage, accessibility||Ad hoc|

 Groundwater information management can be described as loading of both archive and actual data (that are not modified anymore) from diverse (structured and semi-structured) sources; visualization of data in tables and graphs (downloadable in common formats as MS Word and MS Excel), data analysis, and model development.
 The same description corresponds to a completely different discipline – to Business Intelligence (BI), where BI uses data about a company to support its manager’s decision-making.
 Therefore HgIS utilizes Pentaho – the BI platform.
 It is a Java-based product of Hitachi Vantara with an open-source version.
 The Pentaho platform contains ETL – Pentaho Data Integration PDI.
-Reports designed by Pentaho Report Designer (PRD) can be run on a local computer or on the BI application server Pentaho Business Analytics (PBA).
+Reports designed by Pentaho Report Designer (PRD) can be run on a local computer or on the BI application server Pentaho Server (PBA).
 PBA facilitates users to design dashboards, analyze OLAP cubes etc. The Pentaho platform can be easily integrated or embedded into other applications.

 HgIS is an information system developed at the Technical University of Liberec in the Czech Republic.
 Its purpose is to load data from the available data sources of any kind, to visualize and analyze data (to support the formulation of alternative conceptual models) and to implement simple models based on the data.
 Table 2 shows how specific kinds of data are managed in HgIS.
 Although it is focused on groundwater, it is also being used for the broader range of environmental data.